Why is my EC2 Linux instance unreachable and failing its status checks?

-My Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is unreachable and is failing one or both of its status checks.
+My Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is unreachable and fails one or both of its status checks.

 System status check

-The system status check detects issues with the underlying host that your instance runs on.
-If the underlying host is unresponsive or unreachable due to network, hardware or software issues, then this status check fails.
+The system status check detects issues with an instance's underlying hardware.
+If the underlying hardware is unresponsive or unreachable because of network, hardware, or software issues, then the system status check fails.

 Instance status check